 Writing, to me, is like building a bridge.

-I have specific resources, traditions, ideas, and perspectives, and you have the same.
+I have specific resources, traditions, ideas, and perspectives, and you have others.
 By building a bridge, I’m able to share with you these resources of mine.
 I’m able to present what makes up ‘The Island of Colin’ to a much larger world; a whole chain of islands, each with a population of one; the inhabitants of each offering up their own collection of resources when we finally come into contact with one another.

 There is a chance I’ll meet someone by accident.
 A metaphorical boat in a storm, washing up on shore, putting me in touch with someone new who I can influence and who can influence me.
 But I don’t like to depend on luck when it comes to expanding my horizons and pushing my boundaries.